Home AI Tool Reviews About

 Latency and throughput: the numbers that actually matter

-Here’s where I have to be honest with you, because this is exactly the kind of topic where the internet is awash in confidently-stated benchmark numbers that nobody can reproduce.
+Here’s where honesty is required, because this is exactly the kind of topic where the internet is awash in confidently-stated benchmark numbers that nobody can reproduce.
 The truthful version is messier: throughput and latency depend on your model size, quantization, GPU, batch size, sequence length, and how you measure.
 Two engineers benchmarking “the same” setup can land on different numbers because they batched differently.

-That said, the directional consensus from published project benchmarks and community testing is fairly stable, so let’s talk in terms of trends rather than invented precision.
+That said, the directional consensus from published project benchmarks and community testing is fairly stable, so let’s talk in terms of trends rather than invented precision — and treat any specific figure you see elsewhere as something to reproduce yourself.

 Throughput under load